zenium-community/zenium/doc/build-osx.md

 #### Deploy Dependencies

-You can deploy a `.zip` containing the Bitcoin Core application using `make deploy`.
+You can deploy a `.zip` containing the Zenium Core application using `make deploy`.
 It is required that you have `python` installed.

-## Building Bitcoin Core
+## Building Zenium Core

 ### 1. Configuration

-There are many ways to configure Bitcoin Core, here are a few common examples:
+There are many ways to configure Zenium Core, here are a few common examples:

 ##### Wallet (BDB + SQlite) Support, No GUI: